elliotthilaire/fizzbuzz-client-server/README.md

 Status: Compelete with some rough edges.

 I wrote the functionality of calculating pages of fizzbuzz results independant of the Rails app.
-To make inspecting the code easier (by keeping everything close) I have copied these into the models folder.
-In a larger project PORO's would be organised into gems, lib, or services.
+These classes have been put into the services folder.

 ### Highlights